loveorchids/probaV/README.md

 on learning rates to avoid a violent oscillation of learning rate, and achieved a smoothed transition to SGD.

 ## Results
-The network architecture which has the best numerical performance were RDN with trellis, RDN, followed by CARN, img2img translation model.
+The network architecture which has the best numerical performance were RDN, RDN with trellis, followed by CARN, img2img translation model.
-The results of my projects are uploaded to
+The results of my projects were uploaded to
 [Google Drive](https://drive.google.com/file/d/1USPBeXBbmF1CtKrALtd7BzwZ2MnzBO4k/view?usp=sharing).

 ## Future Work